Rental Reimbursement Coverage: Does Insurance Pay for Rental Cars After Accidents?

 Premium $75–$100/day $2,250–$3,000 30 days

 If your daily rental cost exceeds your limit, you pay the difference.
-For example, if your policy covers $30/day but the rental costs $50/day, you're responsible for the $20 gap.
-Choosing a higher daily limit tier reduces this risk.
+For example, if your policy covers $30/day but the rental costs $55/day (close to the 2025 national average of ~$55/day), you're responsible for the $25 gap.
+Choosing a higher daily limit tier significantly reduces this risk.

 Watch for Coverage Gaps

-Your rental reimbursement limit may not keep up with current rental car prices.
-Average daily rental rates have risen significantly in recent years — especially for SUVs and trucks.
+Average daily rental car rates at U.S. airports were around $55 per day nationally in late 2025, with some markets like Los Angeles averaging over $89/day.
 If your policy has a $30/day limit, consider upgrading to a $50–$75 tier to avoid significant out-of-pocket costs.

 What Rental Reimbursement Does NOT Cover